 The point here is not to be morbid or pessimistic; it's to create the most financially stable situation for your new life together.
 When you get right down to it, it's not even about money.
 Taking all of these steps to secure your financial future can help you on the road to creating a low-stress, high-happiness life together -- and that is romantic.

-For more information on joint and individual finances, check out the links on the next page.
+For more information on joint and individual finances, check out the links below.